 - Use these packing cubes to make life so much easier on the road.

-What to Eat in Seville: The Tapas Dishes You Should Know
+The Tapas Dishes You Should Know

-Here’s a quick guide to what you can expect to see on the menu in tapas bars across Seville.
+Here’s a quick guide to what you can expect to see on the menu in traditional tapas bars across Seville.

-- Albondigas – meatballs, often served in a tomato sauce, around 4-6 per dish
+- Albondigas – meatballs, often served in a tomato sauce, around 4-6 per dish.

 - Gambas – big prawns, often with garlic and enough melted butter to float a ship in